Azure Functions: Output Bindings

 local.settings.jsonfile.
 Hence the message is created correctly in the queue.

 In this article, we saw how to create an output binding for a Storage Queue and send a message to the queue from our Function.
-In the next article, we will see how to use Azure Key Vault to protect sensitive information such as connection strings, so our Function does not have direct access to it.
+In the next article, we will take a look at hosting plans for Azure Functions.